 - Clearly identify with CBF or espouse core values of CBF, showing leadership potential within the Fellowship

 - Rising into his/her 2nd or 3rd year as a student

-- Be a current recipient of the CBF Leadership Scholarship
+- Be a former or current recipient of the CBF Leadership Scholarship

 - Maintain at least a 3.5-grade point average

 - Serve as a leader on and off campus

 IMPORTANT DATES FOR VESTAL SCHOLARSHIP: